1) Can you introduce yourself to the people who haven't heard from you before?

 My very first assembly language program was for the Dragon 32.
 It was a routine to clear the screen.
 It was about 1.5K long, (the screen memory for the D32 was 512 bytes).
 After that, I discovered the assembly version of the GOTO command and the routine got down to about 10 bytes!

 3) Which computers did you ever own during all those years?

 The very first computer I ever purchased was a Dragon 32.
 I kinda wanted a ZX-81 but we were at the time just beyond it, just before the Spectrum and I ended up with a Dragon 32.
 Then there was a Sinclair QL, then an Atari 520STM, then an Amiga 1200, then a 386-based PC, and so on up to the current generation.

 4) Let's talk about "Lemmings".
 What was your specific involvement here?
 Your tasks?

-5) Can you tell us a bit about the history of lemmings?
-How did it start? and who and how many people really were involved in it?
+5) Can you tell us a bit about the history of Lemmings?
+How did it start?
+And how many people really were involved in it?
 Where did they get the idea to create such a game?